Chelís (football manager): Las Vegas Lights

 On November 13, 2017 he was announced as the first manager of the Las Vegas Lights.
 On March 15, 2018, he was promoted to Technical Director, while assistant coach Isidro Sánchez was named Head Coach.
 His tenure was marred by two suspensions totaling twelve games and lighting a cigarette in the stands following a referee sending him off the pitch.
 He left the team on September 18, 2018.

 Return to Puebla

 In February 2019 it was announced that Chelis would return for the fourth time to Puebla.

 Controversy

-A few days after the playoff match against Club Universidad in 2009, Sánchez appeared in a political ad by the Partido Revolucionario Institucional (P.R.I.), the political party of Puebla's governor at the time Mario Marín.
+A few days after the playoff match against Club Universidad in 2009, Chelís appeared in a political ad by the Partido Revolucionario Institucional (P.R.I.), the political party of Puebla's governor at the time Mario Marín.
 This resulted in criticism from some Mexican sports commentators and others who disagreed with sports figures getting involved in political campaigns.

+Personal life

+Chelís is the father of fellow coach Isidro Sánchez.